yrwq/dotfiles/README.md

 # Software

-I use the software above, recommended to install them but not required.
+I use the software below, recommended to install them but not required.

 |    Name    |        For        |
 |:----------:|:-----------------:|